harrisonpratt/wine-quality/README.md

 Statistical Plots White Wine:
 ![ ](quality-fixed-white.png)
+This plot shows a negative correlation between quality and fixed acidity.
+There is one large outlier.
 ![ ](quality-pH-white.png)
+This plot shows a positive correlation between quality and pH.
+There are no large outliers.
 ![ ](quality-residual-white.png)
+This plot shows a negative correlation between quality and residual sugar.
+There is one large outliers.
 ![ ](quality-fixed-white2.png)
+This plot shows wines with high and low levels of fixed acidity are often higher quality and wines with medium levels of fixed acidity are lower quality.
+There is one large outlier.
 ![ ](quality-pH-white2.png)
+This plot shows wines with high and low levels of pH are often higher quality and wines with medium levels of pH are lower quality.
+There are no large outliers.
 ![ ](quality-residual-white2.png)
+This plot shows that residual sugar does not effect wine quality.
+There is one large outlier.
 Code for White Wine Scatter Plots:
 ```r
 {